radcli14/resume/index.md

 ### DCDC LLC, 2023 - Present

 #### Founder and Independent Software Developer

- * Providing mechanical, aerospace, and software engineering services, see: [dc-engineer.com](https://www.dc-engineer.com/)
+ * Provide mechanical, aerospace, and software engineering services to clients across industries, see: [dc-engineer.com](https://www.dc-engineer.com/)
- * Published Python notebooks on the simulation and visualization of mechanical systems, see: [Double Pendulum](https://www.dc-engineer.com/double-pendulum/)
+ * Develop cross-platform mobile applications using Swift (iOS), Kotlin (Android), and Python, on [Google Play](https://play.google.com/store/apps/dev?id=8234827172371467507) and the [App Store](https://apps.apple.com/us/developer/eliott-radcliffe/id1477487767)
- * Created [`Mobile Multibody Dynamics`](https://www.momdyn.com/), the first-of-its-kind for Android and iOS
+ * Create 3D and AR experiences for mobile devices, using RealityKit, ARKit, and Jetpack Compose
- * Wrote code in Swift, Kotlin, and Python for multi-platform deployment
+ * Build educational and applied tools for engineers, focusing on simulation, visualization, and user interactivity
- * Applied the machine learning framework TensorFlow to the estimation of aerodynamic properties of race cars
+ * Trained and deployed a TensorFlow-based machine learning model for a racing game to predict aerodynamic properties of cars
- * Released applications on [Google Play](https://play.google.com/store/apps/dev?id=8234827172371467507) and the [App Store](https://apps.apple.com/us/developer/eliott-radcliffe/id1477487767)
+ * Designed and launched a hearing test iOS app using SwiftUI and AVFoundation, featuring precise audio playback and intuitive UI

 ### Johns Hopkins University Applied Physics Laboratory (APL), 2010 - 2023